 Continuing education—volunteer dental services, 25.5(2), 25.6(1), 25.9(8)

-Proposing rule making related to continuing education credit for volunteer dental services and providing an opportunity for public comment
+Rule making related to continuing education credit for volunteer dental services

-The Dental Board hereby proposes to amend Chapter 25, "Continuing Education," Iowa Administrative Code.
+The Dental Board hereby amends Chapter 25, "Continuing Education," Iowa Administrative Code.

 Legal Authority for Rule Making